mrzzy/notes/src/software_dev/scala_impatient/scala.md

 SBT is scala's project build tool:
 - `sbt` on the project directory to start sbt shell
-- place `~` before `sbt` sub command to make the subcommand to automatically run on code changese
+- place `~` before `sbt` sub command to make the subcommand to automatically run on code changes
 - join subcommands with `:`  (ie `compile:run`)
 - place project source in `src/main/scala/`
 - place test cases in `src/test/scala/`

 Commands that can be used in `sbt`:
+- `console` starts the scala REPL.
 - `run` - runs the current project
-- `compile` - compiles the current project
+ `compile` - compiles the current project

 ### build.sbt file
 Config scala version and other project metadata  in `build.sbt` located at the base directory: